PapersOfMathieuNls/clever-commit/combined.md

 Figures \ref{fig:CLEVERT1}, \ref{fig:CLEVERT3} and \ref{fig:CLEVERT2} show an overview of the CLEVER approach, which consists of two parallel processes.

-In the first process (Figures \ref{fig:CLEVERT1} and \ref{fig:CLEVERT3}), CLEVER manages events happening on project tracking systems to extract defect-introducing commits and commits used to  provide the corresponding fixes.
+In the first process (Figures \ref{fig:CLEVERT1} and \ref{fig:CLEVERT3}), CLEVER manages events happening on project tracking systems to extract fault-introducing commits and commits used to  provide the corresponding fixes.
 For simplicity reasons, in the rest of this paper, we refer to commits that are used to fix defects as _fix-commits_.
 We use the term _defect-commit_ to mean a commit that introduces a fault.

 The project tracking component of CLEVER listens to bug (or issue) closing events of Ubisoft projects.
 Currently,CLEVER is tested with 12 large projects within Ubisoft.
 These projects share many dependencies.
-We clustered the projects based on their dependencies with the aim to improve the accuracy of CLEVER.
+We clustered them based on their dependencies with the aim to improve the accuracy of CLEVER.
 This clustering step is important in order to identify faults that may exist due to dependencies, while enhancing the quality of the proposed fixes.
 Applying CLEVER to projects that are not related to each other may turn to be ineffective.

 \input{tex/approach}